maxpoletaev/python-xmltag/README.rst

     https://coveralls.io/repos/github/zenwalker/python-xmltag/badge.svg
     :target: https://coveralls.io/github/zenwalker/python-xmltag

 XMLTag — tool for easy creating XML and HTML documents in the Python style.
-Idea was taked form yattag_, but *xmltag* offers an improved features with less code (really, api is very small, just see source code).
+Idea was taken from yattag_, but *xmltag* offers an improved features with less code (really, api is very small, just see source code).

 Installation